 We are facing difficult times at the moment in China.
 People are worried about getting sick, and transportation and daily life is being disrupted.
 Despite this, life does still have to go on.
 If you have decided to stick it out, and are looking for things to do in Beijing in the coming few weeks, there are still several options for cultural activities from Cultural Keys, Culture Yard, Black Sesame Kitchen and B-Electric Beijing .
 Read on to find out what’s happening!

 At Spring Festival there are many ways to decorate, but one of the most common is to paste the character ‘fu’, 福, on doors and windows.
 There is evidence that this custom dates back to the Song dynasty (AD 960 – 1279).

 福 is pronounced fú and means ‘blessings’.
 It is traditionally handwritten in black or gold ink by itself on square red paper, with the corners pointing in the directions of the compass, and it is hung up facing outwards to keep bad luck away and bring good luck to the home.
 It is often hung with other decorations, such as couplets and red lanterns.

-It’s going to be a very cultural festive season this coming December, January and February!
-Read on to find out all the fun and festive events coming up from Cultural Keys!
+It’s going to be a very cultural spring this year!
+Read on to find out all the fun events coming up from Cultural Keys!